About Comprehensive Planning

 Comprehensive Plans Under Development

-The Middle Georgia Regional Commission is currently assisting Baldwin and Twiggs Counties with development of their comprehensive plans.
-These plans will be completed in 2018, and will be made available for review prior to their adoption.
+The Middle Georgia Regional Commission is currently assisting Twiggs County with development of their comprehensive plans.
+This plan will be completed in 2018.

 Current Comprehensive Plans